First Mexican Republic: Victoria administration

-Guerrero Administration
+Guerrero administration

 For Guerrero's supporters, a visibly mixed-race man from Mexico's periphery becoming president of Mexico was a step toward in what one 1829 pamphleteer called "the reconquest of this land by its legitimate owners" and called Guerrero "that immortal hero, favorite son of Nezahualcoyotzin", the famous ruler of prehispanic Texcoco.

 In his inaugural address, he pointed to his long service to the nation fighting for independence, but also importantly to his holding of high office in independent Mexico.
 He said, "The representatives are to be found in all classes of the people, and the true titles of superiority, the only ones that cause distinction and preference, are discovered wherever talent and virtue appear."
 In his first address to congress, he pledged that "the administration is obliged to procure the widest possible benefits and apply them from the palace of the rich to the wooden shack of the humble laborer."
 He went on to extol liberal values of equality before the law and rewards for those with talent and virtue.

-The first major crisis faced by the new government was an attempt by Spain to reconquer its former colony.
+The first major crisis faced by the new government was an attempt by Spain to reconquer its former colony, the so-called Barradas Expedition of 1829.
 Troops were landed at the tropical port of Tampico, upon which they began to succumb to yellow fever and were defeated by the Mexican military.
 Guerrero had been given emergency powers for the crisis and he was slow to relinquish them even after the crisis had subsided, which became a point of contention for his opponents.

-Slavery was abolished, there was an attempt to regulate the press, and the government attempted to alleviate the financial crisis by passing new federal taxes.
+Slavery was abolished, which only substantially affected the Mexican province of Texas,there was an attempt to regulate the press, and the government attempted to alleviate the financial crisis by passing new federal taxes.
 The new taxes were then ignored by every single state.

-Vice President Bustamante and the opposition, under the pretext of opposing Guerrero's emergency powers, proclaimed against the government, and Guerrero left the capital to oppose the insurgents, but Bustamante's movement triumphed and he was installed as president in February 1830, with congress declaring Guerrero to be unfit for office.
+Vice President Anastasio Bustamante and the opposition, under the pretext of opposing Guerrero's emergency powers, proclaimed a coup against the government, and Guerrero left the capital to oppose the insurgents, but Bustamante's movement triumphed and he was installed as president in February 1830, with congress subsequently declaring Guerrero to be unfit for office.

-Bustamante Administration
+Bustamante administration

-With President Bustamante, the escoceses or conservatives came into power for the first time.
-Lucas Alamán, the most prominent conservative intellectual of the time, would also be added to the cabinet and would play a notable role in guiding government policy.
+With President Bustamante, the escoceses or the Conservative Party came into power for the first time.
+Lucas Alamán, the preeminent conservative intellectual of the time, would also be added to the cabinet and would play a notable role in guiding government policy.